 Since 1976 this building, Brick Lane Jamme Masjid, has been one of the largest mosques in London; 4,000 worshippers can fit into the prayer hall.
 The mosque has particularly served the religious needs of the large Bengali community which arrived after World War Two.
 The non-structural fittings like pews were removed, the opening in the centre of the gallery was reduced in size, made octagonal and moved eastwards, while retaining the columns on the ground floor supporting the gallery.
 A partition wall was inserted around the western end of the ground floor, and a qibla was constructed on the ground floor under the SE corner or the gallery.
 The northern and central vaults were also converted to prayer halls.
 Rooms adjacent to the prayer halls were adapted for washing.

-Once again there is an school for religious instruction here, on the first floor, but this time it is an Islamic school.
-The former Huguenot chapel and former Great Synagogue in Fournier St and the adjacent former school buildings, now used as ancillary spaces for the mosque, are Grade II listed buildings.
+Again there is an school for religious instruction here, on the 1st floor, but this time it is an Islamic school.
+The Huguenot chapel and former Great Synagogue in Fournier St and the adjacent former school buildings, now used as ancillary spaces for the mosque, are Grade II listed buildings.

 Princelet St Synagogue, behind this Huguenot house